SamuXarick/LuDiAI-AfterFix/readme.txt

     Choses which cargo the AI will handle.

     - Passengers:
-    The AI creates Passenger only routes via road, air and/or water.
+    The AI creates Passenger only routes via road, air, water and/or rail.

     - Mail:
-    The AI creates Mail only routes via road, air and/or water.
+    The AI creates Mail only routes via road, air, water and/or rail.

     - Passengers and Mail:
-    The AI creates both Passenger and Mail routes via road, air and/or canal.
+    The AI creates both Passenger and Mail routes via road, air, water and/or rail.

 Town choice priority: